 What are the Best Team Building Activities?

 It really depends on the activity and how it fits into your organization’s objectives and goals.
 Some of the best activities incorporate a high-level of employee-to-employee engagement.
 One of those as mentioned before is Team Building Kits.
 Games that require teams to work together and solve a mystery are a fun way for teammates to get closer to one another.
 A friendly competition is another good idea to think about, especially for sales teams.
 A study by Frost & Sullivan showed that 80 percent of global sales executives do goal-oriented competitions.
 An example of a friendly competition includes quarterly recognition activities for the most sales in a week, month, or year.

 Additional team building activities include team fitness tracking where employees are encouraged to walk away from their desks to get the most steps.
 Companies can incorporate a group fitness activity at the office to help employees reach their move goals.
 Provide employees with prizes for reaching those goals each month to increase motivation and participation.
 At the end of every month, ask employees to submit responses listing their goals and how they were able to or not able to achieve them.
 Fitness activities could include step challenges through companies like A Step Ahead where employees add up the number of steps they take each day and at the end of the month have to reach a certain step goal.
 Steps can be counted with a fitness tracker like FitBit or health apps on an iPhone or Android.
 Another team building activity might be recreational sports like co-ed softball, volleyball, bowling, or laser tag.
 Over the course of a recreational sport season, individuals work together and communicate outside the workplace to solve a common goal.

-What are Good Team Building Exercises?
+What are Quick and Easy Team Building Exercises?